3TUSK/LC-Sharp/Report.md

 # Research

 It should not be a surprise that there has been several LC-3 toolkits available online as free and/or open-source software.
-As such, we may conclude some useful tips on how our project are structured and programmed.
+As such, we may conclude some useful tips on how our project should be structured and programmed.

 ## Case Study: `complx`